josephine-king/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Electrical Engineer Graduating from Harvey Mudd College May 2020
+subtitle: Electrical Engineer New Grad
 ---

 My name is Josephine King and I'm a senior at Harvey Mudd, which is a small STEM liberal arts college in Claremont, CA. I'm majoring in engineering, with a focus in electrical engineering.
 My interests include robotics and control theory, digital and analog design, and history.
 Click through my blog to read about some of my favorite projects and interests!